Gathering The Data

-Parkview Health identified five of their hospital units that required more specialized nurses and had higher turnover rates than other parts of the organization.
+Parkview Health partnered with Work Institute and identified five of their hospital units that required more specialized nurses and had higher turnover rates than other parts of the organization.
 The specificity of the data from Work Institute’s exit interviews informed multiple interventions including:

 - Building out a nursing career ladder